wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 			That is, its core property can be simply represented by a "$1$".
 				Where the single property is the definition of the identity itself.

-I.e. **At this First-Level, the Identity is $\LARGE \equiv$ Inherent Property of Itself.**
+###### **At this First-Level, the Identity is $\LARGE \equiv$ Inherent Property of Itself.
 This identity is abstract and fundamental because it serves as the **groundwork** for all further differentiation.
 	It is the "first step" that allows for more complex structures, properties, and identities to emerge.

 Remember that despite being defined as a simple binary property, this identity itself, is still potential.
 	That potential being the potential for variance within itself.